sofastack/sofastack-doc/sofa-tracer/en_US/Utils.md

+# SOFATracer Tools

-## 1. Get Span through SOFATracer context
+## Get Span through SOFATracer context

 In the process of a distributed link call, the component that integrates SOFATracer generates a Span and caches it in the SOFATracer context.
 And the context is cached in ThreadLocal.
 You can get the current SOFATracer context in the following way: